linux-system-roles/linux-system-roles.github.io/contribute.md

 If your PR introduces new functionality to be used by users, you must describe it in README.md.

 If your PR introduces new untested functionality, you should add tests for it.
-This can be ommited if the funcionality cannot be tested in our infrastructure.
+This can be omitted if the functionality cannot be tested in our infrastructure.

-### Placing roles variables correctly
+### Defining role variables in the correct directory

 Variables in `defaults/main.yml` are the variables that the role expects users to change.
 They should be prefixed with `<role_name_>`.